Rule: Xs are generally Ys.

 Police officers occasionally have to shoot and kill suspects.
 So, family members of police officers should never be charged with murder if they shoot and kill someone.
 It's a professional courtesy.

 Many rulescalled "rules of thumb"have exceptions for relevant cases.
-The fallacy of Special Pleading occurs when someone argues that a case is an exception to a rule based upon an irrelevant characteristic that does not define an exception.
+For example, many institutions, such as airlines and restaurants, have rules against people bringing animals onto their premises.
+However, an exception is made for blind people with seeing-eye dogs, since otherwise such people might not be able to use the facilities.
+A blind person is a relevant exception to the rule against animals, but some people who are not blind or otherwise disabled attempt to evade the rule.
+The fallacy of Special Pleading occurs when someone argues that a case is an exception to a rule based upon an irrelevant characteristic that does not qualify as an exception.

 People are most tempted to engage in special pleading when they are subject to a law or moral rule that they wish to evade.
-People often attempt to apply a "double standard", which makes an exception to the rule for themselvesor people like thembut applies it to others.
+People often attempt to apply a "double standard", which makes an exception to the rule for themselves, family members―see the Example, above―friends, or for people like themselves.
 They usually do not argue that they, or their group, should be exempt from the rule simply because of who they are; this would be such obvious special pleading that no one would be fooled.
 Instead, they invoke some characteristic that they have that sets them apart; however, if the characteristic is not a relevant exception to the rule, then they are engaged in special pleading.